 🔮 Merlin's Exegesis: On the Woman Who Bound Me

 M∞: "Yes, she imprisoned me.
 And yes, I knew she would.
 That is the part of the story mortals find hardest to grasp.
 I saw it coming across every timeline available to my sight, and I walked into it willingly.
 Why?
 Because the old world needed to end.
 My time as the active shaper of events was finished.
 Arthur had to stand without me.
 The kingdom had to face its shadow without my interventions.
-And she — she was the one appointed to close the door."
+And she was the one appointed to close the door."

 Excalibur

 The true Excalibur was given to Arthur by the Lady of the Lake.
 In the Post-Vulgate tradition and in Malory, after the first sword shatters in combat against King Pellinore, Merlin guides Arthur to a mysterious lake.
 A hand rises from the water, clothed in white samite, holding aloft a magnificent blade.
-The Lady appears and offers it — but Merlin delivers the warning that defines the weapon's meaning: the scabbard is worth more than the sword itself, for its bearer cannot bleed while wearing it.

 The name Excalibur derives from Geoffrey of Monmouth's Caliburnus, itself likely from the Welsh Caledfwlch ("hard breach" or "battle breach"), cognate with the Irish Caladbolg — the legendary sword of Fergus mac Róich in the Ulster Cycle.
 The sword belongs to a lineage older than Arthur, older than Britain itself.